telerik/winforms-docs/pageview/stripview/fitting-items.md

 ---
 title: Fitting Items
-page_title: Fitting Items | UI for WinForms Documentation
+page_title: Fitting Items | RadPageView
-description: Fitting Items
+description: RadPageView is yet another great addition to the Telerik UI for WinForms suite.
+As the name implies, this control layouts pages of subcontrols in different views.
 slug: winforms/pageview/stripview/fitting-items
 tags: fitting,items
 published: True